asasher/hopeland-petcare/README.md

 12. Simplify and clean-up the code
   - [x] I've removed accounting.ts, propogate those changes to the codebase, remove relevant pages and forms
   - [x] I've simplified the product.ts, propogate those changes to the codebase
+  - [x] Simplify the dashboard.ts page to remove financial metrics and only show inventory metrics
-  - [ ] I've simplified the purchase.ts, propogate those changes to the codebase
+  - [x] I've simplified the purchase.ts, propogate those changes to the codebase
-  - [ ] I've simplified the sales.ts, propogate those changes to the codebase
+  - [x] I've simplified the sales.ts, propogate those changes to the codebase
-  - [ ] I've simplified the customer.ts, propogate those changes to the codebase
+  - [x] I've simplified the customer.ts, propogate those changes to the codebase
   - [ ] I've simplified the vendor.ts, propogate those changes to the codebase
   - [ ] I've simplified the inventory.ts, propogate those changes to the codebase